opendevtools/rescript-hooks/README.md

 # Iteam Hooks for ReasonML

-This is port of [@iteam/hooks](https://github.com/Iteam1337/hooks) for ReasonML/BuckleScript.
+This is a port of [@iteam/hooks](https://github.com/Iteam1337/hooks) for ReasonML/BuckleScript.
 Still a work in progress.

 ## Installation